mygulamali/pi-zero/README.md

    If the diff does not show any differences then you're good to proceed.
 1. Follow the [instructions][pi-doc] on the Raspberry Pi website to write the image to your SD card.
-1. Connect the SD card to your machine and ensure both of the partitions on it (`boot` and the Linux OS partition) are mounted.
+1. Connect the SD card to your machine and ensure the `boot` partition is mounted.
 1. Copy the example variables file for the `bootstrap` playbook,
    ```shell
    cp roles/bootstrap/vars/main.example.yml roles/bootstrap/vars/main.yml